 Tricks of the Trade: How to Store Your Holiday Décor

-The snowflake-powered furnaces of Santa’s workshop are dying down, his belly full of cookies, and yours full of satisfaction after a successful holiday season.
-So . . . now what?
+The furnaces of Santa’s workshop are dying down, his belly full of cookies, and your team full of joy after a successful holiday season.
+So… now what?

 How you pack up and store your décor is crucial in maintaining the quality of your decorative investment and, if done right, will make next year (or the next time you use them) significantly easier.

-Below we've compiled a list of some of our tricks of the trade for storing, preserving, and organizing holiday décor for an easier, happier life.
+Below we've compiled a list of some of our tricks of the trade for storing, preserving, and organizing holiday décor for an easier, happier post-holiday season.

 Most holiday décor programs are going to have a mix of large, medium, small, and very small pieces ― many of which (such as different lighting fixtures) might look similar and there is a temptation to jumble them together.
 This is a recipe for frustrating confusion next year.
 Likewise, some items you can use for other events and will thus want to locate those more easily.
 This is why it’s essential to label, even over label, your décor so you know exactly what is what and where it is.

-For any large-sized items and outdoor pieces, like large inflatables, it is best to neatly return them to the packaging they arrived in once you’ve ensured they are dry and free from damage.
+- For any large items and outdoor pieces, like inflatables, it is best to neatly return them to the packaging they arrived in once you’ve ensured they are dry and free from damage.

-For a home-improvised option, wrap up your smaller to medium-length pieces in cloth bags, plastic/shrink wrap, or bubble wrap if fragile.
+- For an improvised option, wrap up your smaller to medium-length pieces in cloth bags, plastic/shrink wrap, or bubble wrap if fragile.

 Well-labeled transparent containers are ideal for stacking in order to maximize space without causing damage or confusion.
 Also utilizing or creating shelves for additional space and improved access and movement is a big plus.